BBVA/patton/docs/source/server_configuration.rst

 .. note::

-    Be careful with the database.
-Database must be created into PostgresSQL before Patton starts.
+    Be careful, the database must be created into PostgresSQL before Patton starts.

 .. note::